penn-nlp/mmid/README.md

 ## Downloads

-<span style="color:#f45f42"> CNN features and web text for the 30 languages evaluated on in the paper are up.</span>

-<span style="color:#f45f42"> We're happy to announce that MMID will be available via the Amazon Public Datasets program!
-Through their generosity, we'll soon be able to provide all of MMID free of charge via a public S3 bucket. </span>
+We're happy to announce that MMID is available via the Amazon Public Datasets program!
+Through their generosity, we're able to provide all of MMID free of charge via a public S3 bucket.

+We currently have 75 out of 100 languages' data hosted.
+We're working on getting the final languages (as well as the English translations) ready for distribution.

 Check out the [downloads](downloads.html) page for options on how to access the dataset.